yk1302/NewsApp/README.md

 # news_app
-News App a flutter application which fetch news based on channel or based on topic using api.
+News App a flutter application which fetch news based on channel or based on topic using api

 ## Getting Started